MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-custom-actions.md

 >[!NOTE]
 > In these examples, the Power Automate Sample Module Project (a project including a simple action (Action1.cs)) is utilized.

-This is how the Action1.cs looks out of the box:
+This is how the Action1.cs looks like out of the box:

 ```csharp
 using Microsoft.PowerPlatform.PowerAutomate.Desktop.Actions.SDK;